aethertap/leptos_axum_login/README.md

 into a simple template, mostly so I could actually learn how it works.
 Hopefully it will be helpful to others at some point as well.

-## A friendly warning

-I'm still getting used to the modern web, so if you notice something crazy about this repo, you're probably right and I'd love to know about it.
-This branch holds the updated 0.7 code, which is working as of 2024-11-12.
-It probably has bugs, and it's possible that I haven't updated all of the comments correctly.
-Please open an issue if something sounds wrong or needs extra explanation, I'm aiming for this to be a super-clear intro to getting leptos working with logins and sessions.

 ## Getting set up

 You should be able to just run `cargo leptos watch` from the project root and